jywu20/Notes/Linguistics/English/cambridge.md

   - adverb phrase
   - preposition phrase
   - determinative phrase

+  The term *category* is also used to denote things like definiteness (5.6).
 - The **structure** of a construction is its inner structure; the **function** of a construction is its distribution in larger constructions.
 Note that the term *function* doesn't necessarily have semantic or pragmatic meanings.

   Actually, CGEL is *not* function-oriented.
 For example, a function-oriented author may classify all constructions with dative meaning together as *dative*, but CGEL rejects this idea (5.16.1, footnote 59).

 # The grammar sketch

+Chapter 2 gives a sketch of the English grammar, each section of which corresponds to a chapter, and there isn't much that can be said about the grammar sketch.

+# NP-clause resemblance

-## Core arguments (or complements)
+## Non-peripheral arguments (or complements)

+The term *argument* is not used in CGEL, and the term *complement* and *modifier* are used instead.
+In the clause structure, an **oblique** complement is a complement (i.e. something meeting the conditions in 4.1.2) that is in a PP, i.e. in an oblique case.
+It's still a complement (i.e. more or less core argument in BLT's sense).
+A **core** complement is a complement that is not oblique.

+The abstract definition of *subject*, *object* and *predicative complement* is not given.
+Here we summarize how these terms appear in CGEL:
-The terms *subject*, *object* and *predicative complement* appear first in 2.4, where the authors carry out the definitions of the terms first for verbs.
+> The terms *subject*, *object* and *predicative complement* appear first in 2.4, where the authors carry out
+> the definitions of the terms first for verbs.
 Complements of prepositions are also said to be objects or predicative complements (7.5).
 Nouns don't take objects (5.1).

-Here we summarize the (partly implicit) most generic definition of these terms.
+Now we summarize the (partly implicit) most generic definition of these terms.
 The term **subject** in a construction can be roughly defined as a complement that somehow is promoted to a high position.
 The subject of a clause fits this definition, and in an NP like [*the little boy's*]<sub>NP, genitive</sub> *father*, we can also identify a subject: it's *the little boy*, which is a complement, not a modifier, because a father must be someone's father, and therefore *father* takes a complement, which denotes his child, and which is an external one.
 The authors name *the little boy* the **subject-determiner** of the whole NP, since it's a determiner (it's in complementary distribution with *the*) and is also a subject.
 The term **object** means an internal argument that aren't in any oblique case (nor is it in a PP).
 Things that take objects are said to be **transitive** (6.2).

-In summary, here the terms *subject*, *object* and *predicative complement* are purely syntactic and correspond to the surface S, A, O, CC in Dixon's terms.
-Since English is an accusative language, the usage of "subject" - which could mean agent or external position - will not create confusion.
+In summary, here the terms *subject*, *object* and *predicative complement* are purely syntactic and correspond to the surface S/A/CS, O, CC in Dixon's terms.
+Since English is an accusative language, the usage of "subject" - which could mean agent or external position - will not create confusion, as the intransitive subject, the transitive surface agent and the copular subject all work the same.

+## Coordination

+# The simple clause

+# Non-canonical clauses

+All non-canonical things happening in the CP layer are described in a prenucleus-nucleus framework (2.2, [7] and [8]).

 # The noun phrase